miamtech/mealz-documentation/docs/web_sdk/customization/promotions.md

 The sale indicators are linked to the product, so changing the product will update the indicators accordingly.

-## Catalog Page Dedicated to Promotions
+## Catalog Page Dedicated to Promotions:

 The promotion banner redirects users to the promotion page.
 ![Promotion banner](https://storage.googleapis.com/assets.miam.tech/kmm_documentation/web/examples/9.1/promotion-banner.png "Promotion banner")